 M.S., Mechanical Engineering, University of Nebraska

-B.S., Architectural Engineering, University of Wyoming
+B.S., Architectural Engineering, Mathematics, University of Wyoming

 Anthony R. Florita is an energy systems engineer and has been with NREL since 2010.
 His research interests include Bayesian probability, uncertainty quantification, and energy systems modeling.
 Anthony's current focus and projects revolve around the operational forecasting and modeling of power in the domain of solar, wind, and demand.
 Prior to working at NREL, he has worked at the Fraunhofer Institute of Solar Energy Systems and as an energy efficiency consultant.